Ash Dieback

 What is Ash dieback disease?

-First discovered in the UK in 2012, Ash dieback is a fungal disease affecting Ash trees.
+First discovered in the UK in 2012, Ash Dieback is a fungal disease affecting Ash trees.
 The disease is now present in all counties of England.
-Experience in Europe suggests that the majority of Ash trees in woodlands infected with the disease will decline and die.
+The results of the disease in mainland Europe suggest that the majority of Ash trees in woodlands infected with the disease will decline and die.

 How widespread is Ash dieback disease in Surrey?